Jbirch-Git/Jbirch-Homelab/Dynamic Routing Labs/BGP/IBGP-Route-Reflection/IBGP-RR.md

 In this Lab we are displaying the use case for RR within the same AS (IBGP Peers) to avoid having to create a full mesh IBGP neighbor configuration.

-The reason Route Reflection is required is because IBGP neighborships do not propagate received routes like EBGP peers do.
+The reason Route Reflection is required is because IBGP neighborships do not propagate other IBGP received routes to IBGP peers.

 Assets in the Lab: